TobeOsueke/lifehacks/README.md

 # Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+  - After you login to your GitHub account, navigate to the exact repository.
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.